KratosMultiphysics/Kratos/README.md

 **Kratos** is OpenMP and MPI parallel and scalable up to thousands of cores.

-**Kratos** provide a core which defines the common framework and several application which work like plug-ins and extend it in different fields.
+**Kratos** provides a core which defines the common framework and several application which work like plug-ins and extend it in different fields.

 Its main applications are:
-- [Structural Mechanics]() Providing solution for solid, shell and beam structures with linear and nonlinear, static and dynamic behavior.
+- [DEM]() for cohesive and non cohesive shperic and non spheric particles simultion
-- [Fluid Dynamics]() Provides 2D and 3D Incompressible fluids.
+- [Fluid Dynamics]() Provides 2D and 3D incompressible fluids formulation
 - [Fluid Structure Interaction]() for solution of different FSI problems
+- [Structural Mechanics]() Providing solution for solid, shell and beam structures with linear and nonlinear, static and dynamic behavior

 Some main modules are:
 - [External Solvers]()